railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

 You can use the menu :menuselection:`OpenERP` for several things.

-The `Push` option allows you to archive e-mails to OpenERP, either to new document types or to existing ones.
+The `Push` option allows you to archive emails to OpenERP, either to new document types or to existing ones.
 It also allows you to create a new contact.

-The `Partner` allows you to open the Partner in OpenERP according to the e-mail (i.e. contact e-mail address) selected.
+The `Partner` allows you to open the Partner in OpenERP according to the email (i.e. contact email address) selected.

 With `Document`, you can open the document concerned in OpenERP.
 Make sure you are logged in to the web version to use this functionality.
 You have to open the mail to use this feature.